ferdiansyah0611/blaze-script-docs/docs/doc/attribute.md

 by default, text node only work with state in (SPAN, P, H1, H2, H3, H4, H5, H6, A, BUTTON, CODE).
 But for different elements, must use the `content` attribute.

+`"In the version 0.6 higher, this is removed and can work without content."`

 ```tsx
 <div content>
 	hello world {this.state.example}